-303. All the three tables A, B and C and percentage of Marathas who have competed from open category
+303. All the three tables A, B and C and percentage of Marathas who have competed from open category adequately represented in the public services.

-304. There is one more fundamental error which has been committed by the Commission.
-The Constitution pre-condition for providing reservation as mandated by Article 16(4) is that the backward class is not adequately represented in the public services.
 The Commission labored under misconception that unless Maratha community is not represented equivalent to its proportion, it is not adequately represented.
 We may notice what has been said by the Commission in paragraph 219 while recording its conclusion emerging from the analysis of information contained in Table A,B,C and D. In paragraph 219(c), the Commission states: -